-Rappel operations normally occur in remote forest locations.
+Rappel and hover exit operations normally occur in remote forest locations.
 Crews may be required to remain overnight or for extended hours on the fire line.
 Normal conveniences such as phone coverage, shops, etc. may not be accessible from these areas.

-Rappel crew members are a state firefighting resource and may be required to move around Victoria at short notice.
+Rappel and hover exit crew members are a state firefighting resource and may be required to move around Victoria at short notice.
 This can include in light aircraft across long distances.